profezzorn/ProffieOSDocs/config/the-config_top-section.md

 By default, some commands which are only useful for developers are normally not compiled into the final binary to save memory, if you want them, add this define to enable them.

     #define ENABLE_DEVELOPER_COMMANDS

+Plase beware that this turns off some useful commands, like "sdtest" and "monitor".

 ### DISABLE_DIAGNOSTIC_COMMANDS
 To save even more memory, you can disable some diagnostic commands like "monitor", "top" and "sdtest" using this define: